Drug and Alcohol Policy

 Because alcohol and many other drugs affect the same areas of the brain, taking them simultaneously or even fairly close together can produce a combined effect much greater than anticipated.
 Of the 100 most frequently prescribed drugs, more than half contain at least one ingredient known to react adversely with alcohol.
 If you want to drink when you are taking medication, three actions may save your life:

-2. Availability of free, anonymous, individualized screenings for alcohol and marijuana.
+- Availability of free, anonymous, online self-assessment for alcohol and marijuana.

-3. Workshops and seminars related to alcohol and drug use.
+- Workshops and seminars related to alcohol and drug information.

 Students are encouraged to seek help for problems with alcohol and substance abuse.
 The Kean Counseling Center provides the following services: